 BISS(Basic Interoperable Scrambling System) for satellite signal scrambling, developed by Europeans broadcasting union (EBU) and devices manufacturer.

-BISS is a system used on private video feeds shared via satellite between organisations.
+BISS is a system used on private video feeds shared via satellite between organizations.
 Organisations like the EBU/Eurovision use BISS to distribute their content to partners securely.

 Types of Biss Key: